shenn034/MonashSport/README.md

 # MonashSport
+### First of all, thanks to the api provider: stackhou/SwiftProgressHUD and gpbl/SwiftChart
 ### This is the assignment of Monash Uni FIT4039 Android and iOS development.
 ### 1.1 Introduction
 This app going to be code is a running app combining with some game elements to record the users’ daily workouts and allow users to share their moments with their friends using this app.